signal-noise/deploybot/docs/CONTRIBUTING.md

 In effect this means:

 - Don't worry about individual commits.
-They will be preserved, but not on the main `master` branch history, so feel free to commit early and often, using git as a save mechanism.
+They will be preserved, but not on the main `main` branch history, so feel free to commit early and often, using git as a save mechanism.
-- Your Pull Request title and description become very important; they are the history of the master branch and explain all the changes.
+- Your Pull Request title and description become very important; they are the history of the main branch and explain all the changes.
 - You ought to be able to find any previous version easily using GitHub tabs, or [Releases](https://github.com/signal-noise/deploybot/releases)